ramsurya2910/openapphack-vm/README.md

 $ grunt watch

 to start the watcher.
-'''
-You can also use gulp or another build tool depending on the technology context

-You will have to install the neccessary ansible role and notify the same with a pull request to openapphack-ansible-roles repo.
-'''
 Now you should have your fully scaffolded site!

+*You can also use gulp or another build tool depending on the technology context*

+*You will have to install the neccessary ansible role and notify the same with a pull request to openapphack-ansible-roles repo*

 **Level 4** :